 \subsubsection{Limitations}

-Some of the limitations in the current implementation of the MAP imaging are listed below: \begin{itemize} \item Although the inversion can be performed for the full polarization as demonstrated earlier, this is not feasible in actual data since the polarization effect that is included in the $\mathbf{M}$ during inversion is only correct for sources on the ground and power from sky sources will be scaled by incorrect factors.
-Thus, in actual data, the inversion needs to be performed per polarization, possibly in Stokes \textit{V}, where the data is less biased by flux from sky sources.
-An alternative approach would be to include far-field sources in the model and solve simultaneously for local RFI sources and astronomical sources, but this is left for future work. \item The assumption that the shape of the recovered spectrum will not be affected by the polarization component on which the inversion is performed hinges on the fact that the spectrum shape measured by the dipoles does not depend on the direction of the incoming wavefront along the ground.
+The current implementation of the MAP imaging has a few limitations.
+Firstly, although the inversion can be performed for the full polarization as demonstrated earlier, this is not feasible in actual data since the polarization effect that is included in the $\mathbf{M}$ during inversion is only correct for sources on the ground and power from sky sources will be scaled by incorrect factors.
+Thus, in actual data, the inversion needs to be performed per polarization, possibly in Stokes \textit{V}, where the data are less biased by emission from sky sources.
+An alternative approach would be to include far-field sources in the model and solve simultaneously for local RFI sources and astronomical sources, but this is left for future work.
+Secondly, the assumption that the shape of the recovered spectrum will not be affected by the polarization component on which the inversion is performed hinges on the fact that the spectrum shape measured by the dipoles does not depend on the direction of the incoming wavefront along the ground.
 This is only exactly correct for an infinitesimal dipole, and in practice, the shape of the spectrum will be dependent on the direction (see Appendix \ref{sec:dipole}).
 Still, for small bandwidth-to-central-frequency ratios where the dependence of the shape of the spectrum on the direction is relatively weak, the recovered spectrum shapes can be assumed to be constant across polarization, even for dipoles with a physical extent.
-There is always an overall scaling factor that is accrued, but that only depends on the geometry of the array and can be estimated through a separate cycle of simulation and recovery, as demonstrated in Sect. \ref{sec:far_field}. \item The systematic errors in the spectrum recovery are at $\approx 5\%$, which will limit the extent to which these spectra can be used to subtract the RFI power from visibilities through a direct prediction.
-We investigate this in more detail through simulations in Sect. \ref{sec:bias}. \end{itemize}
+There is always an overall scaling factor that is accrued, but that only depends on the geometry of the array and can be estimated through a separate cycle of simulation and recovery, as demonstrated in Sect. \ref{sec:far_field}.
+Thirdly, the systematic errors in the spectrum recovery are at $\approx 5\%$, which will limit the extent to which these spectra can be used to subtract the RFI power from visibilities through a direct prediction.
+We investigate this in more detail through simulations in Sect. \ref{sec:bias}.